stfc/PSyclone/doc/user_guide/transformations.rst

 OpenCL functionality.
 It also relies upon the OpenCL support provided by the dl_esm_inf library (https://github.com/stfc/dl_esm_inf).

-At he moment we don't apply additional transformations to OpenCL kernels, this means that all references to the same kernel will have an indentical OpenCL generated output (with identical names).
+At the moment we don't apply additional transformations to OpenCL kernels, this means that all references to the same kernel will have an indentical OpenCL generated output (with identical names).
 Nevertheless, we can use the `--kernel-renaming` psyclone argument to just generate a single output